kernelian/kernelian-project/README.md

 Kernelian is an i386 OS that can run on any i386 computer!

-It's not perfect, because it can have weird bugs all the time.
+It's not perfect, because it can have weird bugs all the time. (and sometimes some feature removals because of that)

 # Roadmap
 A real and working filesystem